MicrosoftDocs/quantum-docs/articles/user-guide/libraries/chemistry/concepts/second-quantization.md

 Because electrons have two spin states, two electrons can be crammed into each such spatial orbital.
 That is to say, the valid basis states are of the form $\psi_{0,\uparrow},\ldots,\psi_{N-1,\uparrow}, \psi_{0,\downarrow},\ldots,\psi_{N-1,\downarrow}$ where $\uparrow$ and $\downarrow$ are labels that specify the two eigenstates of the spin degree of freedom.
 This combined index of $(j,\sigma)$ for $\sigma \in \{\uparrow,\downarrow\}$ is called a spin-orbital because it stores both the spatial as well as the spin degree of freedom.
-In the chemistry library, spin-orbitals are stored in a `SpinOrbital` data structure, and are created as follows.
+In the chemistry library, spin-orbitals are stored in a `SpinOrbital` data structure, and are created as follows:

 ```csharp
 // The code snippets in this section require the following namespaces.